Anthony Haden-Guest: Career

 Haden-Guest formerly penned a weekend column on art collection for the Financial Times and was the original male voice on Cristina's single "Disco Clone".
-His drawings have appeared in The New York Observer and he has contributed articles and stories to the Sunday Telegraph, Vanity Fair, The New Yorker, Paris Review, Sunday Times, Esquire, GQ (UK), The Observer, Radar and other major publications.
-In 1979 he was awarded a New York Emmy for writing and narrating the PBS documentary The Affluent Immigrants.
+His drawings have appeared in The New York Observer and he has contributed articles and stories to The Sunday Telegraph, Vanity Fair, The New Yorker, The Paris Review, Whitehot Magazine, The Sunday Times, Esquire, GQ (UK), The Observer, Radar and other major publications.

+In 1979 he was awarded a New York Emmy Award for writing and narrating the PBS documentary The Affluent Immigrants.
 He also wrote Down the Programmed Rabbit-Hole, a collection of essays on 1970s corporate figures.

 Haden-Guest frequently turns to upscale Manhattan social life for his subject matter as seen in the following sample of his work from Rolling Stone:

 The lead singer had been married to one of those decadent European rich so numerous in Manhattan nowadays—"International White Trash," as the uncharitable put it—and there was a sizeable splinter group of fashionable uptown faces cruising among the downtown regulars, their expressions mingling curiosity, distaste, alarm.
 We fetched drinks.
-Making small talk would have been strenuous ...
+Making small talk would have been strenuous [...]
 We left.
 He got into a Maserati the colour of arterial blood.
 The three of us followed in the rich girl's Mercedes.
 Although almost brand-new, it was already dented and scarred by careless driving.

 One reviewer said about Haden-Guest's book The Last Party: Studio 54, Disco and the Culture of the Night:

 British socialite and writer Anthony Haden-Guest has been a champion party-goer for more than 30 years.
 There are few people more qualified to lead a reader, as he does in The Last Party, past the velvet ropes and doorman and into the tornado of 1970s disco, drug excess, and excessive sex that was Studio 54.
 Unlike some of his contemporaries whose memories are dulled by years of hard living, Haden-Guest seems to actually recall many of his experiences at Studio.
 His book is therefore part personal memoir, part reportage.

 Haden-Guest was a guest on Charlie Rose while promoting his book True Colors: The Real Life of the Art World.

-In 2017 Haden-Guest released a spoken word album The Further Chronicles of Now with accompanying music written and performed by Keith Patchel.
+In 2017, Haden-Guest released a spoken-word album The Further Chronicles of Now with accompanying music written and performed by Keith Patchel.